cvdlab/LinearAlgebraicRepresentation.jl/docs/src/interface.md

 Note that the last matrix contains by rows the 2-cycles corresponding to the (previously) unknown 2-basis `FV` that can now be easily computed.
 Notice also that columns corresponding to *interior edges* (1-cells) contain two non-zeros *of opposite sign*.
 Hence the computed 2-complex is **coherently oriented** by the matrix rows, actually by construction.

-The 2-boundary operator matrix, i.e. `transpose(coboundaries[2])`, can be used to compute the boundary of every possible 2-chain, by matrix multiplication times the coordinate (binary) representation of the 2-chain, implemented by the type `Chain`, defined as `SparseVector{Int8, Int}`.
+The 2-boundary operator matrix, i.e. `transpose(coboundaries[2])`, can be used to compute the boundary of every possible 2-chain, by matrix multiplication times the coordinate (binary) representation of the 2-chain, implemented by the type `Chain`, defined as `SparseVector{Int, Int}`.